-After a formative upbringing in Spain, Sarah O'Hana graduated in jewellery and silversmithing from Loughborough College of Art and Design in 1982.
-Her experience in designing, teaching, writing about and creating jewellery spans almost 40 years.
+Sarah O'Hana graduated in jewellery and silversmithing from Loughborough College of Art and Design in 1982.
+Her experience in designing, teaching, writing about and creating jewellery spans 40 years.

-Sarah also has a huge interest in cooking and spends a great deal of time consulting cookery writers for ideas, theories, and ingredients.
-Assembling ingredients for new dishes also influences her work significantly in terms of colour, texture and composition.
+Sarah also has an interest in cooking and regularly consults cookery books for ideas, theories, and ingredients.
+Assembling ingredients for new dishes influences her work through colour, texture and composition.

-When she is not in Spain, Sarah can be found in Manchester where she now works freelance from her studio on new jewellery designs for sale and for exhibitions.
+Sarah lives in Manchester where she now works freelance from her studio on jewellery designs for sale and for exhibitions.